ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 ---

+# COVERS

-# **Landscaping Cover**
+## **Landscaping Fabric**
-* Amazon Reviews state that the Landscaping Fabric is not good and does NOT last!
+* Amazon Reviews state that the Landscaping Fabric is NOT good and does NOT last!

 Landscaping Cover for 1 Acre of land is inexpensive, where you would need 25 rolls × $53.99 = $1,349.75

+So, while it is cheaper than Tarps, the landscaping fabric falls apart very quickly!

 The joys of gardening, lol.